maoiscat/mpv-osc-modern/README.md

 # How to install

-put the .lua file into "\~\~/scripts/" folder, and remove other osc scripts.
+put mordenx.lua  into "\~\~/scripts/" folder, and remove other osc scripts.

 mpv.conf